MartinO55/MartinOlson_T1A3/README.md

 ![kanban board screen shot detailing progress on september 29 and 30, taken on october 1](docs/KanbanBoardShots/KanbanBoardT1A3_1Oct1.png"october 1 kanban board")

 ![final kanban board screen shot taken on October 2, detailing progress and completion up until october 2](docs/KanbanBoardShots/KanbanBoardT1A3_1Oct2.png "october 2 kanban board")

-## Contributing

-Bug reports and pull requests are welcome on GitHub at <https://github.com/[USERNAME>]/beyond_the_vale_of_madness.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/beyond_the_vale_of_madness/blob/master/CODE_OF_CONDUCT.md).

-## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-## Code of Conduct

-Everyone interacting in the BeyondTheValeOfMadness project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/beyond_the_vale_of_madness/blob/master/CODE_OF_CONDUCT.md).